Skip to content

 │ │ └── prune Prune checkpoints using count and/or age retention

 │ ├── run Run a workflow.
-Enqueues to daemon by default; use --sync to run in terminal
+Spawns a detached workflow_runner by default; use --sync to run in terminal (both require the workflow_runner plugin)

 │ ├── resume-status Check whether a workflow can be resumed